meliorence/react-native-snap-carousel/ISSUE_TEMPLATE.md

   If you answered "Feature request":

     Make sure to describe as precisely as possible the feature you'd like to see implemented.
-If relevant, provide visual examples.
+When relevant, provide visual examples (screenshots, screencasts, diagrams...).
-    You can ignore the next steps as long as you've made sure that your description is as clear and thorough as possible.
+    You can ignore the next steps as long as you've made sure that your description is as clear, thorough and illustrated as possible.
 -->

 ### Have you read [the guidelines](https://github.com/archriss/react-native-snap-carousel#reporting-an-issue) regarding bug report?